 🕒 The farm is open every day, except Mondays, from 10am-4.30pm.

-Keeping with the theme of donkeys, the next addition on this roundup of the best things to do in London with kids will give you the opportunity to meet another famous mule – this time of the animated kind.
+Keeping with the theme of donkeys, the next addition to this roundup of the best things to do in London with kids will allow you to meet another famous mule – this time of the animated kind.

 ‘Shrek’s Adventure’ will let you jump into an action-packed fairytale world and escape to the land of Far Far Away with an 70-minute immersive adventure, featuring 12 captivating live shows.
 Along with Donkey, you’ll also meet other famous characters – including Princess Fiona, Puss in Boots, Gingerbread Man and Shrek himself – and will even get to have photos with some of them.
-This Halloween they’re even running ‘Scared Shrekless’, where from October 27 to November 5, you’ll be able to go on a magical adventure and meet a scary witch.
-Sign us up!
 You can get your tickets for the tour here.

 📍 Nearest station is Waterloo.